Aladdin (animated TV series): Australia and New Zealand releases

 Twelve VHS cassettes containing 24 episodes of the series were released in Australia and New Zealand.
 The series' home video releases from North American and Europe were also available on VHS, LaserDisc and Video CD in Asia, the Middle East, South Africa, and South America.

 DVD releases

-The series has not been officially released on DVD, but on March 14, 2005, three episodes of the series were released on the Jasmine's Enchanted Tales: Journey of a Princess DVD release.
+The series has not been fully released on DVD, but on March 14, 2005, three episodes of the series were released on the Jasmine's Enchanted Tales: Journey of a Princess DVD release.
 Also, four episodes were released as part of the Disney Princess DVD releases.

-Video on demand

-Following the launch of the Disney+ video on demand streaming service in November 2019, Aladdin along with The Shnookums and Meat Funny Cartoon Show are the only two Disney Afternoon series not available on the platform as of April 2022.

-International releases

-The entire series is available for purchase on Amazon Prime Video in Germany.